Beethoven (film)

-Beethoven is a 1992 American family comedy film, directed by Brian Levant and written by John Hughes (under the pseudonym "Edmond Dantès") and Amy Holden Jones.
+Beethoven is a 1991 American family comedy film, directed by Brian Levant and written by John Hughes (under the pseudonym "Edmond Dantès") and Amy Holden Jones.
 The film's plot centers on a St. Bernard dog named after the famous German composer who finds a home with a suburban family.
-The film was released on April 3, 1992, and received mixed reviews from critics and earned $147.2 million worldwide.
+It was released by Universal Pictures on December 27, 1991, and received mixed reviews from critics but was a box office success, earning $147.2 million worldwide.
 The film spawned a franchise, including a short-lived animated TV series.
 A sequel, Beethoven's 2nd, was released the following year.